 Europa Point

-To get to Europa Point we took a long walk along a medium known road, but with very rewarding views.
+To get to Europa Point we took a long walk along a medium-known road, but with very rewarding views.
 Somewhere near the cable car, we turned towards the port and were walking near the shore, looking at the ocean.
-We passed places like 100 Ton Gun Napier of Magdala Battery, Parson’s Lodge, Juan Carlos Perez Promenade, beautiful Gibraltar waterfall, and finally, we reached Keightley Way Tunnel, which took us straight to Europa Point.
-To go back to the center we chose Europa Road, which also guaranteed us beautiful views, but this time from the higher points.
-Here’s the map and a few photos:
+We passed places like 100 Ton Gun Napier of Magdala Battery, Parson’s Lodge, Juan Carlos Perez Promenade, a beautiful Gibraltar waterfall, and finally, we reached Keightley Way Tunnel, which took us straight to Europa Point.

 Ibrahim-al-Ibrahim Mosque

 Ibrahim-al-Ibrahim Mosque is the southernmost mosque in mainland Europe and one of the largest mosques in a non-Muslim country.
-This whitewashed mosque was built between 1995 and 1997, for all the Moroccans working in Gibraltar.
+This whitewashed building was built between 1995 and 1997, for all the Moroccans working in Gibraltar.
 It was paid for by the late King Fahad Abdul Aziz of Saudi Arabia.
 It’s a really beautiful example of Muslim architecture, isn’t it?

-Things To See And Do In Gibraltar – Upper Rock Nature Reserve
+Upper Rock Nature Reserve

-- Apes’ Den
+Apes’ Den

-- WWII Tunnels
+WWII Tunnels

 The total length of the entire WWII tunnel network is approximately 55km.
 Their main purpose was to house a 16,000-strong garrison along with enough food to last them for 16 months.
 One could say that there was a whole underground city there – with a telephone exchange, power generating station, bakery, hospital, water distillation plant, ammunition magazines and a vehicle maintenance workshop.

-- The Great Siege Tunnels
+The Great Siege Tunnels

 The Great Siege Tunnels is perhaps the most impressive defense system invented by man.
 It’s a series of tunnels inside the northern end of the Rock of Gibraltar, which was dug out from the solid limestone by the British during the Great Siege of Gibraltar of the late 18th century.

-The Moorish Castle
+Remains of the Moorish Castle

 St Michael’s Cave

 St. Michael’s Cave lies at least 274 meters above sea level and is full of chambers and tunnels filled with stalactites and stalagmites.
 It was once believed that it ran under the Strait of Gibraltar, all the way to Africa.
-Cave was used for defensive purposes by the Moors and Spaniards, and during WWII it was prepared as an emergency hospital ( but never used).
+Cave was used for defensive purposes by the Moors and Spaniards, and during WWII it was prepared as an emergency hospital (but never used).
 Nowadays St. Michael’s Cave houses a 600-seat auditorium, perfect for concerts.

 Windsor Suspension Bridge